 An alternative Keratoconus Treatment is the usage of RGP or Rigid Gas Permeable Keratoconus contact lenses.
 RGP keratoconus contact lenses mask underlying irregular cornea and functions, it is perceived as a new refractive surface of the eye.

 Another method used for keratoconus treatment is the usage of piggy-backs which is literally using a two lens system.
-The piggy-back system uses RGP lens that are worn on top of soft lens.
+The piggy-back system uses RGP lens that is worn on top of the soft lens.
 This provides the comfort of soft lenses but the crisp vision of RGP lenses.

 There are many more alternatives routes for keratoconus treatment, common ones being keratoconus surgery.
-Within a keratoconus surgery, micro-thin intacs are inserted into the, mid layer of the cornea.
-When the intact are inserted in the keratoconus, the corner is flattened and initially changes the shape and location of the cone.
+Within a keratoconus surgery, micro-thin intacs are inserted into the mid layer of the cornea.
+When the intacs are inserted in the keratoconus, the cornea is flattened and initially changes the shape and location of the cone.
 More severe cases are needed for Keratoconus surgery for corneal transplants, which is a general percentage of 15-20% who chose this keratoconus treatment route.

 Contact us today, 619-543-0890, to schedule your annual health exam!